Payer Contracting for Providers: A Winning Guide

 At its heart, a payer contract is a formal agreement between you, the healthcare provider, and a payer, like an insurance company or a government program.
 The first part of the contract clearly identifies who these parties are.
 It then outlines the scope of the agreement by detailing exactly what services are covered.
 This section is incredibly important because it sets the boundaries for what you can bill for under the contract.
 It specifies the medical services, procedures, and treatments that are eligible for reimbursement, ensuring both you and the payer are on the same page from the start.

-Payment Rates and Reimbursement Models
+Decoding Payment Rates and Reimbursement

 This is the part of the contract that directly impacts your practice’s bottom line.
 It specifies exactly how much you will be paid for the services you provide.
 The contract will include a fee schedule with specific rates or explain the formula used to determine payment.
 It also defines the reimbursement model, which can vary significantly.
 Your medical billing process will depend on which model the contract uses.